 The story of the Minority Mobilization Fund (MMF) is the story of scores of missionaries from ethnic minority groups who have experienced great obstacles in raising support.
 Unfortunately, many of them no longer serve with Chi Alpha due to this fact.
 In 2014, the Diversity Task Force of Chi Alpha dreamed of having a fund to help open the door of ministry to new minority missionaries.

-The Minority Mobilization Fund was launched at CMC 2015.
+The Minority Mobilization Fund was launched at Campus Missions Conference (CMC) 2015.
 That fall we were able to partner with four brand new missionaries.
-To date, we have given to over 95 missionaries more than $275,000 in grants.
+We have given to over 95 missionaries more than $275,000 in grants to date.

 Why Minority Missionaries?